-- Create privacy-related displays and set up videos in the library to educate parents during during parent-teacher conferences and other evening school and community events
+- Create privacy-related displays and set up videos in the library to educate parents and caregivers during parent-teacher conferences and other evening school and community events.

-- Offer presentations to parents about students’ privacy online and other topics of interest to families.
+- Offer presentations to parents and caregivers about students’ privacy online and other privacy-related topics (e.g. phishing, passwords, basic cybersecurity).

-- Advocate within the school or district for protecting students’ privacy rights in learning management systems or other technologies that enable educators to monitor student reading and research habits.
+- Advocate within the school or district for protecting students’ privacy rights in learning management systems, internet filtering software, or other technologies that enable educators to monitor student reading and research habits.
 Assessment should not include monitoring how students use specific library materials and online resources as part of free inquiry and research.